mnem/SparrowBones/Sparrow-Framework.xctemplate/README.txt

 THE FIX
 =======

+To add Sparrow:

-1. Select "Sparrow.xcodeproj"
+1. Select "Sparrow.xcodeproj".
-2. Select menu: View -> Utilities -> Show File Inspector (alt-cmd-1)
+2. Select menu: View -> Utilities -> Show File Inspector (alt-cmd-1).
-3. Set Location in the inspector to SPARROW_SRC (or whatever you called it)
+3. Set Location in the inspector to SPARROW_SRC (or whatever you called it).

-4. ???
+To make sure Sparrow builds:

+1. Select your project.
+2. Select your project target (not the Tests one, if you added unit tests).
+3. Select the "Build Phases" tab.
+4. Expand "Target Dependencies" and click the + button to add one.
-5. Profit
+5. Add Sparrow->Sparrow.

-Unfortunately, you will have to do this everytime you create a new project, sorry.
+Unfortunately, you will have to do this everytime you create a new project.
 Hopefully I'll work out how to fix it at some point.